 Mark was consistently recognized as a Rising Star by Mountain States Super Lawyers dating back to 2008, and as a Super Lawyer since 2014.

 Mark has also been listed as one of the Best Lawyers in America, and has achieved the highest possible peer review rating.
 In 2004, Mark served as trial counsel, along with his partners, Tom Lewis and David Slovak, in the case of Sunburst v.
 Texaco, which resulted in a record $41.2 million verdict.
 In 2012, Mark acted as a trial counsel in Livingston v.
-BNSF, ending with a $36 million settlement during the second week of trail.
+BNSF, ending with a $36 million settlement during the second week of trial.
 Mark and the other lawyers in the firm have successfully represented hundreds of plaintiffs in high profile cases, many of which are highlighted in the Verdicts, Judgments & Settlements link.

 Mark spends most of his free time with his family.
 He enjoys running, playing golf, hunting, and fishing.